middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 This collection of Virgil’s works was printed at “at the Fudges-Head in Fleet Street, near the Inner-Temple-Gate” in 1697.
 It was translated by the English poet and playwright, John Dryden.
 <br><br>
 Virgil was born in the village of Andes, in northern Italy, in 44 BC.
 The <cite>Aeneid</cite>, which was written to praise Augustus, the first emperor of Rome is a Roman imitation of the Greek Homeric poems, the <cite>Iliad</cite> and the <cite>Odyssey</cite>.
 The poem was never finished as Virgil died in 19 BC while travelling back from Athens with Augustus.
-Virgil had left instructions that the poem be burned, however Augustus overruled his wishes and the poem was saved.
+Virgil had left instructions that the poem be burned; however, Augustus overruled his wishes and the poem was saved.
 <br><br>
-Virgil's works have greatly influenced Western literature.
-Most notably the Divine Comedy of Dante, in which Virgil appears as the Dante’s guide through Hell and Purgatory.
+Virgil's works have greatly influenced Western literature- most notably, the <cite>Divine Comedy of Dante</cite>, in which Virgil appears as the Dante’s guide through Hell and Purgatory.

 <param ve-image
-      label="caption here"
-      url="https://github.com/user-attachments/assets/15fa50b8-83e9-45f4-995c-c04a949ff9de">
+      label="Image from 'The Works of Virgil' (1697)" url="https://github.com/user-attachments/assets/15fa50b8-83e9-45f4-995c-c04a949ff9de">

-## 6. Apuleius, <cite>Les metamorphoses ou l'asne dor</cite> (1623), translated by Chez Samuel Thibous From the collection of Robert Ashley (1565-1641)
+## 6. Apuleius, <cite>Les metamorphoses ou l'Asne dor</cite> (1623), translated by Chez Samuel Thibous From the collection of Robert Ashley (1565-1641)
 This French translation of Roman writer and philosopher, Apuleius’ <cite>The Metamorphoses</cite> or <cite>The Golden Ass</cite> was published in Paris in 1623.
-The title <cite>Metamorphoses</cite> comes from an eleventh century manuscript however, Augustine tells us that Apuleius himself used the title <cite>Asinus Aureus</cite> (CD 18.18).
-The tale which is believed to have been inspired by a now lost Greek story, is the only ancient Roman novel which survives in its entirety.
-Within the fable its hero Lucius’ obsession with sex and magic leads to him being transformed into an ass by the witch, Pamphile.
+The title <cite>Metamorphoses</cite> comes from an eleventh century manuscript; however, Augustine tells us that Apuleius himself used the title <cite>Asinus Aureus</cite> (CD 18.18).
+The tale, which is believed to have been inspired by a now lost Greek story, is the only ancient Roman novel which survives in its entirety.
+Within the fable, its hero Lucius’ obsession with sex and magic leads to him being transformed into an ass by the witch, Pamphile.
 After surviving a number of trials and ordeals he is finally transformed back into his human form by the goddess Isis.
 <br><br>
 The novel inspired a number of works by sixteenth and seventeenth century writers including Spencer’s <cite>The Faerie Queen</cite>, Marlowe’s <cite>Hero and Leander</cite>, Sidney’s <cite>Arcadia</cite>, Milton’s <cite>Paradise Regained</cite>, and most famously, Shakespeare’s <cite>A Midsummer Night’s Dream</cite>.

 <param ve-image
-      label="Image from Les Metamorphoses ou l'Asne Dor (1623). "
+      label="Image from 'Les Metamorphoses ou l'Asne dor' (1623). "
       url="https://github.com/user-attachments/assets/91ddf652-aa22-420f-9b04-f75f648bb19b">

 ## 7. A Fable Within a Fable: <cite>Cupid and Psyche</cite> in Apuleius’ <cite>The Golden Ass</cite>
-By the end of Book 3 the story’s protagonist Lucius has been magically transformed into a Donkey.
-Following a series of unfortunate events, he finds himself imprisoned in a Bandits’ hideout alongside a young woman who has been taken hostage by the robbers.
+By the end of Book 3 the story’s protagonist Lucius has been magically transformed into a donkey.
+Following a series of unfortunate events, he finds himself imprisoned in bandits’ hideout alongside a young woman who has been taken hostage by the robbers.
 The young woman after waking from a terrifying dream is distracted from her night terrors by an ‘old wife’s tale’ told to her by an ‘old hag’ who lives with the bandits.
 The tale which takes up three central chapters of Apuleius’ fable is that of Cupid and Psyche.
 <br><br>
-The fable’s themes of a young girl with two jealous sisters who is courted by an enchanted suiter, rumoured to be a monster as well as the impossible trials which are imposed upon her by have parallels in the folk tales of many cultures.
+The fable’s themes of a young girl with two jealous sisters who is courted by an enchanted suiter, rumoured to be a monster as well as the impossible trials, which are imposed upon her by have parallels in the folk tales of many cultures.
 <br><br>
 <i>“Then Psyche, though enfeebled in both body and mind, gained the strength lent her by fate’s harsh decree.
 She uncovered the lamp, seized the razer, and showed a boldness that belied her sex.
-But as soon as the lamp was brought near, and the secrets of the couch were revealed, she beheld of all beasts the gentlest and sweetest, Cupid himself, a handsome god lying in a handsome posture (Apuleius, The Golden Ass 5.22).”</i>
+But as soon as the lamp was brought near, and the secrets of the couch were revealed, she beheld of all beasts the gentlest and sweetest, Cupid himself, a handsome god lying in a handsome posture (Apuleius, 'The Golden Ass' 5.22).”</i>
 <br><br>
 Translated by P. G. Walsh

 <param ve-image
-      label="Image from <cite>Les Metamorphoses ou l'Asne Dor</cite> (1623). "
+      label="Image from <cite>Les Metamorphoses ou l'Asne dor</cite> (1623). "
       url="https://github.com/user-attachments/assets/1683a389-ce98-4a7e-9720-5397f603f2ce">

 ## 8. Apuleius (mid-120 AD -?)
 Apuleius was born in the mid-120s AD in Madauros, an ancient Roman city in Numidia (modern day Algeria).
 His father was a <i>duumvir</i>, one of the Roman colony’s two chief magistrates.
 Apuleius’ education took him to both Carthage where he studied philosophy and to Greece where he gained a wide knowledge of Greek literature and culture.
-At the age of thirty Apuleius visited Egypt where he fell ill on his way to Alexandria.
+At the age of thirty, Apuleius visited Egypt where he fell ill on his way to Alexandria.
 He was encouraged by Pontius, an acquaintance he made while studying in Athens, to stay in his family home in Oea (modern day Tripoli).
 Whilst staying with the family Apuleius began a relationship with Pontius’ mother Pudentilla, claiming he loved the wealthy widow for her “sterling qualities”.
-However, Pudentilla’s father, Herennius Rufus objected to the match and persuaded Sicinius Aemilianus, the brother of her first husband to indict Apuleius on a charge of magic which was punishable by death.
+However, Pudentilla’s father, Herennius Rufus objected to the match and persuaded Sicinius Aemilianus, the brother of her first husband, to indict Apuleius on a charge of magic which was punishable by death.
 The trial was held before proconsul, Claudius Maximus in 158-9 AD.
-Apuleius defended himself in the trial with a speech, which has survived and is commonly known as the <i>Apologia</i>.
+Apuleius defended himself in the trial with a speech, which has survived and is commonly known as the <cite>Apologia</cite>.
 He successfully secured his acquittal.
 <br><br>
 <i>“I will now deal with the actual charge of magic.
 You spared no violence in fanning the flame of hatred against me.
 But you have disappointed all men's expectations by your old wives' fables, and the fire kindled by your accusations has burned itself away.
 I ask you, Maximus, have you ever seen fire spring up among the stubble, crackling sharply, blazing wide and spreading fast, but soon exhausting its flimsy fuel, dying fast away, leaving not a wrack behind?
 So they have kindled their accusation with abuse and fanned it with words, but it lacks the fuel of facts and, your verdict once given, is destined to leave not a wrack of calumny behind.
 The whole of Aemilianus' calumnious accusation was centred in the charge of magic.
 I should therefore like to ask his most learned advocates how, precisely, they would define a magician?”</i> (Apuleius, <cite>Apologia</cite> 25)
 <br><br>